HesitantlyHuman/bramble/README.md

 ```

 Once you have launched the UI, you can access it on your local machine via the
-port that you provided, in a browser of your choice, where you will see the
+port that you provided, in a browser of your choice.
-search screen.
-This screen will allow you to select from any branch that was
-saved to the currently running backend.

 ![Search View Example](docs\search.png)

-From there, you can open any branch that you wish to view, and you will enter
-the logs screen.
-This screen allows you to navigate the tree of the branch you
-selected, as well as return to the search screen.

 ![Log View Example](docs\logs.png)

 ## Best Practices
 ### Message Types
-The flow logger has 3 message types: `SYSTEM`, `USER`, and `ERROR`.
-Each message
+`bramble` currently supports 3 message types: `SYSTEM`, `USER`, and `ERROR`.
-type is used to indicate a different kind of log message, and should be used in
-accordance with the following guidelines:

 **SYSTEM**
-- Indicating when a branch has occurred (handled internally by the logger)
+- Branch creation (auto-handled)
-- Indicating the function arguments of a called function (handled by either the
+- Arguments and return values (handled by either the
   user or the `@branch` decorator)

-- Indicating the return value of a called function (handled by either the user
-  or the `@branch` decorator)
+**USER**
+- Changes to application state
+- External API calls and responses
+- Important control flow

 **ERROR**
-- Indicating an error which occurred during the function call (handled by the
+- Exceptions or error conditions (handled by the
   user or the `@branch` decorator)

-**USER**
-- Logging potentially error-prone modifications/transformations of variables
-- Logging calls to external services and the parameters of those calls
-- Logging the results of external services and the parameters of those results
-- Logging important control flow

 ### Branching
 Branching should be done whenever entering a new context, as mentioned above.
-Follow the following guidelines for branching:
-- Fork whenever calling a new function
-- Fork whenever the execution path becomes asynchronous

 As a general guideline, do not have a logger associated with an object or class,
 instead log on the function level.

 ## Contributing
 If you wish to contribute, please install `bramble` with the `dev` extras.
 We